-Lone Parent Households as a percentage of all households 200/ FOO(as and also also also FOO/ seems described with children 2 (2011) 29% 50% most deprived 50% most deprived
+Lone Parent Households as a percentage of all households with children 2 (2011) 24% 50% most deprived 50% most deprived

 Children in single parent families have a much higher risk of living in poverty than children in couple families.
 Single parents may rely on informal childcare.